Hackingzone/airgeddon/README.md

 - The forum people of [Seguridadwireless.net], [Wifi-libre.com] and [Lampiweb.com]
 - The [Hackware.ru] admins
 - All the people who helped building the online PIN database for WPS
-- Dominique Bongard for bringing to us Pixie Dust attacks
+- Dominique Bongard for bringing to us the Pixie Dust attacks
 - Zhao Chunsheng and Stefan Viehböck for their wonderful algorithms
-- All developers who made and designed the third-party tools that `airgeddon` uses
+- All the developers who made and designed the third-party tools that `airgeddon` uses

 #### Inspiration
 <!-- Links are missing, should be replaced -->